-where the coupling between higher-order neighboring waveguides is neglected.
+where $c$ is the coupling coefficient between nearest-neighbor waveguides, assumed to be identical for all pairs.
+Moreover, the coupling between higher-order neighboring waveguides is neglected.
 The first term in equation~(\ref{eq2}) represents the transition of a photon from waveguide $j$ to $j+1$, while the second term corresponds to the reverse process.
-The final term represents the energy corresponding to each waveguide \cite{majumder2023effect}.\\ In equation~(\ref{eq2}), the propagation constant is given by $\beta_j=\beta_0-ig$ for waveguides exhibiting gain and by $\beta_j=\beta_0+ig$ for those with loss, where $g$ quantifies the gain and loss, and $\beta_0$ is the reference propagation constant that can be removed through normalization ($\beta_0=0$).\\ To analyze the evolution of the field operator $\hat{a}_j$, for the $j$-th waveguide, the Heisenberg equation is used \cite{silva2022nonclassical}:
+The final term represents the energy corresponding to each waveguide \cite{majumder2023effect}.\\ It is important to note that the geometrical configuration of waveguide arrays used in reported experiments explicitly confirms the necessary conditions for applying the tight-binding approximation and evanescent nearest-neighbor coupling.
+The distance between the centers of adjacent waveguides is typically significantly larger than the excitation wavelength.
+Therefore, the coupling between adjacent waveguides occurs solely through the overlap of evanescent fields.
+Consequently, the physics of these evanescently coupled waveguide structures can be accurately described by the tight-binding approximation.
+This applicability is further validated by the high degree of similarity demonstrated in numerous studies between theoretical predictions (based on the tight-binding model) and experimental results~\cite{tillmann2013experimental,di2013einstein,poulios2014quantum,grafe2014chip,lebugle2015experimental,xu2015two,silva2025anomalous,golshani2014impact,biesenthal2019experimental,klauck2019observation,szameit2010discrete}. \\ In equation~(\ref{eq2}), the propagation constant is given by $\beta_j=\beta_0-ig$ for waveguides exhibiting gain and by $\beta_j=\beta_0+ig$ for those with loss, where $g$ quantifies the gain and loss, and $\beta_0$ is the reference propagation constant that can be removed through normalization ($\beta_0=0$).\\ To analyze the evolution of the field operator $\hat{a}_j$, for the $j$-th waveguide, the Heisenberg equation is used \cite{silva2022nonclassical}: